ozzy-cox/coupon-management-system/README.md

 ### How to
-A built version of the project is included in the zip file inside **dist** directory
+A built version of the project is included in the zip file inside **dist** directory I used pnpm v.8 with node version 20.
+Also tested it with npm v8.19 and node version 16
 ```
 To run:
     node dist/index.js

+To install:
+    npm install --legacy-peer-deps
+    or
+    pnpm i

 To build:
     npm run build